vgiri2015/ItsMyAvatar.ai/README.md

-# Multi Model AI Image Generator
+# Generate Your Imagination as Avatars

-A powerful multi-provider AI image generation web application that leverages the Portkey Gateway for seamless integration with multiple AI providers.
+An AI-powered image generation application that specializes in creating personalized avatars and images using multiple AI providers.

 ## Introduction to Portkey Gateway